-Equivalence Analysis.
-We also conducted equivalence tests applying the two one-sided test (TOST) method using the TOSTER package in R (Lakens, 2017) to compare humangenerated to model-generated hypotheses on the three dimensions.
-To do so, we set the thresholds conservatively to 0.2 and -0.2 (i.e., a small effect size) such that the equivalence test would evaluate whether model-generated and human-generated hypotheses were judged to be statistically equivalent (even within the small range of d < 0.2).
-First, on the dimension of clarity we found significant evidence for equivalence between model-generated and human-generated hypotheses, t(1407) = 1.99, p = .023, d = -.064, 90% CI [-.177, .049].
-The equivalence test analysis indicated that there was strong evidence that the difference in clarity between modelgenerated and human-generated hypotheses was small (i.e., within a d < .2 difference); even when conservatively examining relatively wide 90% confidence intervals around the effect size estimate, we observe that the confidence intervals are within the [-0.2, 0.2] range.
-Similarly on the dimensions of impact and originality, evidence for equivalence between model-generated and human-generated hypotheses emerged t(1408) = 2.37, p = .009, d = -.075, 90% CI [-.011, .162], and t(1408) = 2.02, p = .022, d = .010, 90% CI [.022, .181] respectively.
-The results indicated that differences in model-generated and human-generated hypotheses were significantly narrower than a small effect.
+We also conducted equivalence tests applying the two onesided test method using the TOSTER package in R (Lakens, 2017) to compare human- to model-generated hypotheses on the three dimensions.
+To do so, we set the thresholds conservatively to 0.2 and -0.2 (i.e., a small effect size) such that the equivalence test would evaluate whether model- and human-generated hypotheses were judged to be statistically equivalent (even within the small range of d < 0.2).
+First, on the dimension of clarity, we found significant evidence for equivalence between model- and human-generated hypotheses, t(1407) = 1.99, p = .023, d = -.064, 90% CI [-.177, .049].
+The equivalence test analysis indicated that there was strong evidence that the difference in clarity between modeland human-generated hypotheses was small (i.e., within a d < .2 difference); even when conservatively examining relatively wide 90% confidence intervals around the effect size estimate, we observe that the confidence intervals are within the [-0.2, 0.2] range.
+Similarly, on the dimensions of impact and originality, evidence for equivalence between model- and human-generated hypotheses emerged, t(1408) = This article is intended solely for the personal use of the individual user and is not to be disseminated broadly